-Road Closures, Conditions and Public Notices
+Road Closures,

 MAIN ROADS WA NOTICES

-To stay up to date on road conditions please visit Main Roads Travel Map or calling 138 138.
+To stay up to date on road conditions please visit Main Roads Travel Map or by calling 138 138.
 Main Roads Travel Map is a great resource for the latest alerts on traffic and travel information relating to Western Australia's main road network.

 SHIRE OF RAVENSTHORPE NOTICES

-For more information on local road conditions and closures within the Shire of Ravensthorpe please contact (08) 9839 0000 during office hours, between 9AM to 4PM or visit the Shire of Ravensthorpe website or Facebook page
+For more information on local road conditions and closures within the Shire of Ravensthorpe please contact (08) 9839 0000 during office hours, between 9AM to 4PM or visit the Shire of Ravensthorpe website or Facebook page.

 WHY DO THE ROADS CLOSE SO FREQUENTLY IN THE NATIONAL PARK?